 In WordPress, your blog’s overall look (or design) is determined by the theme you choose.
-When you first install WordPress your site uses the default theme that comes prepackaged with WordPress.
+When you first install WordPress your self-hosted site uses the default theme that comes prepackaged with WordPress.
 Most people want to customize their design a little (or a lot) to make it their own.

 Free themes vs. paid-for themes